 This motion and proposal is tabled for now in order to allow previous recipients to provide feedback on the title of the award, and so we can proceed with the award proposals.

-*
+*Unanimous vote to approve Senate’s procedures for DFC Award.
+Call for nominations will go out next week.

 Do recipients get a choice of type of award (chair or no chair?).

+Discussion tabled to next meeting.

 Constitution and By-laws workgroup report 2

 Suggestion: please remind us to look at this